 “Jazz” and “blues” are words that define styles of music.
 What’s the difference in these styles?
 It’s important to keep in mind that these words have broad definitions that change and evolve over time, and they can mean different things to different people.

 The word “jazz” in particular can cover such a wide spectrum of styles that the word is almost useless.
-Some recordings that are today called “smooth jazz” might better be labeled as R & B. Electronic-orientated “jazz” from the 60s and 70s doesn’t sound like it has any relationship to New Orleans jazz of the 1920s.
+Some recordings that are today called “smooth jazz” might better be labeled as R & B (Rhythm & Blues).
+Electronic-orientated “jazz” from the 60s and 70s doesn’t sound like it has any relationship to New Orleans jazz of the 1920s.
 Jazz instrumentation can go anywhere from a solo pianist or guitarist to a large orchestra.
 The melodies can be simple, complex, beautiful, consonant, dissonant, structured, unstructured, or hardly existent.
 The rhythmic style can be easy swing, fast swing, latin, rock, waltz, 5/4, or any number of other amalgamations of Eastern or Western rhythmic styles.
 There is probably something in jazz for anybody and everybody to thoroughly enjoy.
 But with such confusion, you can understand why somebody might say they “don’t like jazz.”